truemrwalker/wblwrld3/serverside/README.md

   * google
   * Facebook

+Setup of these third-party keys is optional.
+If their setup is skipped, then, the third-party login services will not work and the server will not be able to send any emails to users.
+Furthermore, the default secrets that are required for the database, the user sessions and the application are obtained from the predefined values in the ```serverside/secretsdb.json``` file.

-In general, to utilize those third-party services, their corresponding API keys have to be obtained and setup in Webble World.
+In general, to utilize the above third-party services, their corresponding API keys have to be obtained and setup in Webble World.
 For production deployments, it is recommended to export all those API keys and ids as environment variables (see also the sub-section [config.js]).